Bad Powers

 MAYFLY [M:MKP:B] AGES RAPIDLY Marcus Porter (Bad Powers)

-You have the power to age.
+You have the weakness of age.
 Every time you win a challenge as a main player you gain one point.
 Every time you lose a challenge as a main player you gain two points.
 Whenever you are a main player, you must reduce your challenge total by the number of points you have accumulated.

 History: Living a fraction of the lifetime of their neighbors, the Mayfly have recently made an attempt to subjugate the other races of the cosmos in an attempt to "Learn their secret"!